godotengine/godot-docs/tutorials/performance/vertex_animation/controlling_thousands_of_fish.rst

 .. image:: img/scene.gif

-Using a ParticlesMaterial you can make the fish behavior as simple or complex as you like.
+Using a ParticleProcessMaterial you can make the fish behavior as simple or complex as you like.
 In this tutorial we only set Velocity, but in your own Shaders you can also set ``COLOR``, rotation, scale (through ``TRANSFORM``).
 Please refer to the :ref:`Particles Shader Reference <doc_particle_shader>` for more information on particle shaders.